GREEKTOWN CASINO, L.L.C. IS COMMITTED TO RESPONSIBLE GAMING.

 - Have you ever felt remorse after gambling?

-- Do you ever gamble to get month to pay debts or otherwise solve financial difficulties?
+- Do you ever gamble to get money to pay debts or otherwise solve financial difficulties?

 - Does gambling cause a decrease in your ambition or efficiency?